NUMde/compass-numapp-web/docs/customization/README.md

 An array of items rendered in the navigation menu.
 See `src/config/navigation.ts` for usage examples.

-⚠️ For a list of available icons, see the [Data4Life icon library](https://storybook.d4l.io/?path=/story/components-icon).
+⚠️ For a list of available icons, visit the [Data4Life components library](https://storybook.d4l.io/?path=/story/components-icon).

 ### `TRIGGER_KEY_BASIC`